Chiropractic Adjustment

 Select chiropractors are also performing new styles of decompression adjustments such as Y strap and cox flexion distraction.
 These styles of adjustments release joint restrictions from a different angle that some clients find more comfortable.

-What is the pop with chiropractic adjustments?
+What causes the popping sound in chiropractic adjustments?

 The cracking sounds associated with adjustments are not coming from the bones; they have more to do with stretching joint spaces.
 To understand what's happening, you need to know there is a fluid (synovial fluid) between the joints.
 When the joint space expands during an adjustment, the synovial fluid pressure decreases, pulling gas from the synovial fluid.
 Although some people think the popping noise is necessary for therapeutic benefits, that is not the case.
 Relaxation and mobility can still be acquired from an adjustment without the pop.